Nadine Ulrich | Managing Director | German Centre Delhi.Gurgaon

 Around 1,800 German companies are active in India – and this figure looks set to increase even further.
-One such company is family-run business Lödige Systems GmbH from Westphalia that specializes in the development, production and installation of distribution and warehouse centres for the air cargo industry.
-Their latest project is the design, delivery and installation of components for the “in-town check-in system” for the New Delhi Airport Metro system from the city centre to the airport.
-“Due to the current privatisation of airports and the issuing of concessions to private investors for the provision of air cargo and ground handling services, we see good opportunities for our products,” says Axel Hellriegel, Director of Business Development India, who has set up the newly opened Indian branch of this medium-sized company since October 2009.
+One such company is family-run business Lödige Systems GmbH from Westphalia that specializes in the development, production, and installation of distribution and warehouse centers for the air cargo industry.
+Their latest project is the design, delivery, and installation of components for the “in-town check-in system” for the New Delhi Airport Metro system from the city center to the airport.
+“Due to the current privatization of airports and the issuing of concessions to private investors for the provision of air cargo and ground handling services, we see good opportunities for our products,” says Axel Hellriegel, Director of Business Development India, who has set up the newly opened Indian branch of this medium-sized company since October 2009.
 The Indian subcontinent is also very promising for other companies, although it does hide some difficulties.
-“There are few companies that do not underestimate the challenges faced in the Indian market,” says Mr Hellriegel.
+“There are few companies that do not underestimate the challenges faced in the Indian market,” says Mr. Hellriegel.

 The engineering graduate has been working abroad now for almost 10 years and he sees India as his greatest challenge to date.
 “Life is very tough over here.
 As interesting and diverse as the country is, for a German it is like entering into another world.”
 He cites poor infrastructure, the high level of price sensitivity and the lack of networks as a few examples of the difficulties faced.
 That’s why an institution like the German Centre Delhi.
 Gurgaon is “absolutely essential”.
 The German Centre makes it easier for medium-sized companies to enter the Indian market.
 “We provided start-up support to them with ready-to-use offices and a comprehensive range of advisory and other services”, says Managing Director Nadine Ulrich.